mrocklin/thesis/pattern.md

 include [TikZ](tikz_pattern.md)

-Rewriting via term matching enables the definition of transformations using only the mathematical language of terms (e.g. SymPy).
-The underlying algorithmic language (e.g. Python) is separated from the definition of transformations.
+We consider the class of transformations that can be fully described by only source, target, and condition patterns.
+We instantiate these transfromations using pattern matching.
+Pattern matching enables the definition of transformations using only the mathematical language of terms (e.g. SymPy) without relying on the implementation (e.g. Python).
 This separation compounds many of the previously mentioned benefits of term rewrite systems.

-Pattern matching enables the construction of transformations declaratively, requiring only the syntax of the term language.
-This provides further convenience to the mathematical programmer as the practice aligns well with the written tradition of mathematics.
-Additionally, transformations written as rewrite patterns are more durable and reusable, depending only on the syntax of mathematical terms.
-The syntax of mathematical terms has demonstrated significant longevity.

-#### Mathematical Transformations
+1. Rewrite patterns align more closely with the tradition of written mathematics than does general purpose code
+2. Development of mathematical transformations is not tied to the implementation, freeing both to be developped at different time scales by different communities.

+### Motivation

 We reconsider the unpacking logarithms of exponents example